JeremyBYU/polylidar/examples/cpp/README.md

 ### Getting Open3D to Compile with Polylidar3D

 It can be quite difficult to get Open3D to compile with this project (polylidar) on Windows.
-Open3D, by default, links with a STATIC Windows **runtime** (dont confuse this with static library).
+Open3D, by default, links with a STATIC Windows **runtime** (don't confuse this with static library).
 This is done with msvc with the flag `\MT`.
 However CMAKE by defualt will use a DYNAMIC windows **runtime** (see [here](https://cmake.org/cmake/help/latest/prop_tgt/MSVC_RUNTIME_LIBRARY.html)).
 This is the `\MD` flag when compiling.
-If you are going to compile Open3D into your project they both have to use the *same* runtime.
-If you dont you get a bunch of errors like this: `error LNK2038: mismatch detected for 'RuntimeLibrary': value 'MT_StaticRelease' doesn't match value 'MD_DynamicRelease' in`
+If you are going to compile Open3D into any external project they both have to use the *same* runtime.
+If you don't you get a bunch of errors like this: `error LNK2038: mismatch detected for 'RuntimeLibrary': value 'MT_StaticRelease' doesn't match value 'MD_DynamicRelease' in`

 An oh my can it be really hard to make sure that CMake compiled all your code and all your possible dendencies with the same runtime.
 For this reason, I recommend that you compile Open3D by hand and switch it to use the dyamic runtime for Windows.
 I could never get it to work using Open3D 0.13.0, so I just stick with 0.12.0.
 These are the commands I used to build Open3D on my windows machine.
+I bet this will be easier on linux.

 ```bash